PaddlePaddle/PaddleSeg/docs/pr/pr/style.md

 ### 2. import

 This part import the packages the model needs.
-Three types of package should be imported in the following order:
+Three types of package should be imported in the following order for each new file:
 1. Python package;
 2. The third party packages, which include the packages you install through `pip` or `conda install`;
 3. Package in PaddleSeg.